alphagov/email-alert-api/docs/api.md

 }
 ```

-It will create a new subscription between the email address and the
+It will create a new subscription between the email address and the subscriber
-subscriber list.
-It will respond with a `201 Created` if it's a new
+list.
+It will respond with a `201 Created` if it's a new subscription or a `200
-subscription or a `200 OK` if the subscription already exists.
-If a
-subscription already exists but the frequency is different, the
+OK` if the subscription already exists.
+If a subscription already exists but
-current subscription is ended and a new one with the updated frequency
+the frequency is different, the current subscription is ended and a new one
-is created.
-A confirmation email will be sent if a new subscription is
+with the updated frequency is created.
+A confirmation email will be sent if a
-created or if the subscriber is reactivated and the subscription already
+new subscription is created or if the subscription already exists.
-exists.

 > Note: using any email address that ends with `@notifications.service.gov.uk`
 will not create a subscriber or a subscription, however will return a `201 Created` response.